leocybersecurity/leocybersecurity.github.io/va/more-about-devices.md

 This document provides more details about how to configure and manage the network interfaces for the virtual appliance.

 # Important Notes
-* Once the management interface is configured, we recommend using a secure shell client to cut and paste the device name and license key into the interface.
+* Once the management interface is configured, we recommend using a secure shell client to insert (via cut and paste) the device name and license key into the interface.

 # Common Problems
 * **I can't paste into the interface!**  Some SSH clients change the way they paste into restricted shells.
 Hold down the `shift` key to override this behavior.
-* **Applying the changes failed!**  Please make certain you have configured the virtual appliance for Internet access over the management interface.
+* **Applying the changes failed!**  This error occurs when the appliance cant reach LEO's servers.
+Please make certain you have configured the virtual appliance for Internet access over the management interface.
+If this is configured correctly, please use [LEO ETS](https://ets.leocybersecurity.com) to contact support.